 And then on an autumn day in 2011, these questions became very personal.
-My partner Kate was unexpectedly diagnosed with advanced stages of cancer at age 41.
+My partner and soulmate Kate was unexpectedly diagnosed with advanced stages of cancer at age 41.

 Was this really happening to us?
 For weeks we went back and forth between shock and making peace with the news.
 Life had been unfolding so beautifully.
 We had just moved into a new home in Mt.
 Shasta; we were both engaged in creative projects and community work; we were each committed to our spiritual paths and continuing to grow as a couple.
 And now we had to face a new reality.
 One hug at a time, we prepared ourselves as best we could for the next chapter of our lives.

 The very short story is that Kate died only 12 weeks after her initial diagnosis.
 She died consciously and with the same enthusiasm with which she lived.
 “You did it,” I remember saying out loud that night, assuming her spirit could hear me.
 “You graduated.”

 Yes, we both viewed her death as a graduation.
 But I was still in Earth School.

 I wondered what would happen next.
 The love of my life – the best friend I’ve ever had – was no longer in a physical body.
 Twelve weeks of caregiving and almost constant connection were behind me, and now the reality of it all would start to sink in.
 Now what?
 Would I be devastated?
 Numb?
 Empty?